solfer/cryptopals_python/README.md

 # cryptopals_python
-Solutions for the Cryptopals challenges (https://cryptopals.com) written in Python 3
+Solutions for (some of) the Cryptopals challenges (https://cryptopals.com) written in Python 3